A Place For Makers

 Beginning Metalsmithing 1

 Learn the fundamentals of jewelry and metalsmithing in this fun class.
 Create rings, pendants, earrings and so much more as you build your designing and making skills in metals like copper, brass and sterling silver.
-No class on 3/26.
-Instructor: Arielle Brackett
+Instructor: Winona Hwang

 6 Weeks, Wednesdays